mindis/snowplow.github.com/_posts/2013-04-10-snowplow-event-validation.md

 These validation errors occurred because the ecommerce site incorrectly tried to log customer address information in the `value` field of a custom structured event; the `value` field only supports numeric values (and is stored in Redshift in a float field).
 When we saw these validation errors, we notified the site and they corrected their Google Tag Manager implementation.

 Currently these bad rows are simply stored for inspection in the Bad Rows bucket in S3, while Snowplow carries on with the raw event processing.
 This lets the Snowplow user tackle the tagging/data quality issues offline, without disrupting the loading of all their high-fidelity, now-validated event data into Redshift.
+It leaves open the possibility that the user can fix and reprocess the bad rows.

 In the future we could look into ways of sending alerts when bad rows are generated, or even look into ways of automatically fixing bad rows and submitting them for re-processing.

+This is straight forward stuff - but compare it with the approach taken by other web analytics vendors.
+If a Google Analytics user sends incorrectly configured data into GA, for example, one of two things happens:

+1. GA silently ignores the data
+2. GA accommodates the data, so that it corrupts reports produced in GA

+For the GA user, spotting the error is impossible in either case.
+Not only has a data point been lost, but potentially an erroneous data point has been introduced, one that will be very hard to debug given that users can never inspect the underlying data.

+This becomes more of a problem as we move to a Unviersal Analytics world: one in which companies feed GA with **all** their customer event data from a variety of systems.
+Ensuring that the system is fed with perfect data will only get harder, whilst dealing with situations where erroneous data has been pushed in will remain impossible.

-That completes our brief look at event validation - we hope you like it!
+That completes our brief look at event validation.
+We hope it is clear why this is such an important topic.
 For us at Snowplow, event validation is a key part of our quest for high-fidelity event analytics - so expect to hear more from us on this topic soon!

 [high-fidelity]: /static/img/blog/2013/04/high-fidelity-2000.jpg
 [observepoint]: http://www.observepoint.com/